 After five or six Katy Perry songs, I go use the bathroom and return to find Autumn sitting with Belinda Castro in the corner of the gym.
 Belinda’s mouth is at Autumn’s ear and she’s twirling a lock of her hair.
 Autumn is smiling with her eyes closed.

 Jealousy burns in my throat like indigestion.
 I’m transported sixteen years back, broken-hearted over the loss of a friend to the boy she started dating.

 I feel juvenile and rejected.
 Immature and old at the same time.

 I need to get away.

 I leave the lights off in my classroom and close the door.
-Streetlights poke holes through the blinds like miniature searchlights.
+Streetlights poke holes through the blinds like searchlights.

 I hear a knock at the door, faint but intentional.
 My skin flushes.
 It could only be her.

 I open the door.
 The music is a distant hum of thudding bass.
 Autumn looks sullen and slightly sweaty.
 I check the hallway for voyeurs.
 “Did anyone see you?”

 I lock the door and ask, “Why did you ask me here if you had a thing with somebody else?”

 “It’s not like that,” she says, her eyes like milky puddles.
 “She came onto me.
 And, I guess…the attention was flattering.
 I’m sorry you saw that.
 It didn’t mean anything.”